tonivade/purejson/README.md

 Built on top of ~~Gson~~ minimal-json parser, it defines an encoder/decoder machinery.

-It supports java records, so the minimum required version is Java 15. (currently gson doesn't work with records in java 15).
+It supports java records, but the minimum required version is Java 11 (currently gson doesn't work with records in java 16).

 ## Usage